-The question is, what are the key parameters for estimating and measuring the ROI of a mobile app?
-Before that, we need to have a clear idea of what ROI means in mobile app development.
+The question is, what are the critical parameters for estimating and measuring the ROI of a mobile app?
+Before that, we need to understand what ROI means in mobile app development clearly.
 Throughout this blog post, we will explain estimating and measuring the ROI for your mobile app projects.

 ROI or Return On Investment is about comparing your expenses against the revenue earned for a certain campaign or product, or service within a specific time frame.
 ROI serves as the mirror to showcase the results of all your efforts in developing app features, marketing and other services.
 This mirror, called ROI, often shows your fault lines or shortcomings in marketing campaigns or app development projects.